AmrHedeiwy/client-chatapp/README.md

 - Real-time messaging using Socket.io
 - Send attachments as messages
-- Delete & Edit messages in real time for all users
+- Messages can be edited, deleted, and viewed for status in real time for all users (Desktop only)
 - 1:1 conversation and group conversations
 - Member management (Remove, Role change member / Admin)
 - Infinite loading for messages in batches of 20 (tanstack/query)